 It’s important that a front-end developer would be masterful in technology and have an aesthetic dedication to fulfilling the design in every smallest detail.

 If you are willing to either stand out from the crowd with your unique and consistent messages, you need to master the skill of persuasion.
 Nothing persuades like words and stories.
 That’s why you need a word designer or, more traditionally, a writer to shape the way you communicate with your customers.

 UX writer as a part of an outsourced web development team is able to make a digital product speak and communicate, bringing forth its real value and enhancing the work of other team members.

 In a nutshell, your message has to be clear, accurate, brief, and non-offensive.
 Do you know how to do that?

-Web marketing and SEO is different from any other types of marketing.
-The internet with own laws and intricacies does not guarantee promotion with cash only.
+Web marketing and SEO are different from any other type of marketing.
+The internet with its own laws and intricacies does not guarantee promotion with cash only.
 A lot of variables have to be taken into account in order to reach the top and start getting noticed.
 If you don’t know what you are doing, you will waste time and money.

 If you are looking to establish a solid product, your team has to be solid as well.
 After all, the freelancers speaking different languages failed the Tower of Babel project.

 If the decision to outsource has been made, the next question is where do you start?
 Posting your job on collaboration platforms is not enough, and even dangerous if you are on to something special about your product.

 Send the bat signal/Find the company to outsource web development to